NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

      + Graph: Serialized subgraph.
 The protobuffer described by PaddlePaddle is serialized and passed to nGraph **as a string**.

-     + Interval: FIG operator to replace the column nGraph interval.
-       The operators in the interval will be executed by nGraph.
+     + Interval: The interval of ops in operator list that will be executed by nGraph.

    - Related code :